othree/tern-coffee/README.md

     cd ~/.vim/bundle/tern_for_vim
     npm install tern-coffee

-Then you must let your browser enable tern for CoffeeScript files.
+Then you must let your editor enable tern for CoffeeScript files.
 Vim user can install [tern_for_vim_coffee][2].
 This is very simple plugin.
 You must install both **tern_for_vim** and **tern_for_vim_coffee**